 Anyway, I've decided that I really want to go for this; creatively it's what I feel I need to do and I don't want to keep putting it off.
 Dominic suggested that I should perhaps have an alter ego in the way some artists and writers do when they want to create something totally different to the work they've become known for.
 At first I was unsure, and then I thought, "This is a brilliant idea!".
 We tried to think of a name for the Natasha who will create this new work.
 I've always loved the name Violet, and so Violet Vert was born!
 (Vert being the French for Green).
 Essentially this will be the name of the online shop and the name/brand I will create and sell this work under, but unlike a lot of alter egos, you'll know it's me!
 Violet Vert is courageous, and she creates the work she wants to, without all of the worries and doubts I have.
 She's totally free to do as she chooses and is brave in her choices.

-Before I go, would you like to hear a funny story?!
+Would you like to hear a funny story?
 Yesterday afternoon I'd been working on a logo design for Violet Vert, and when Dominic saw it he said, "Oh, I must show you these!".
-'These' being a beautiful pair of wooden glove stretchers, probably Victorian, that he'd discovered in the cellar of the house!
-As I was then going to photograph the logo to share on Instagram, they proved to be the perfect prop at the perfect time - I love them!
+'These' being a beautiful pair of wooden glove stretchers, probably Victorian, that he'd discovered in the cellar of the house.
+As I'd already planned to photograph the logo to share on Instagram, they proved to be the perfect prop at the perfect time - I love them!

-[If you like this post and want to show it some love, don't forget to press the little heart in the bottom right corner, or share it with your friends on social media by clicking on the 'share' link, where a drop down menu will appear with various options.
+[If you like this post and want to show it some love, don't forget to press the little heart in the bottom right corner, or share it with your friends on social media by clicking on the 'share' link.
 Thank you!]